-3 deaths in Missouri as tornado strikes state capital
+Tornado hits Missouri capital as deadly storms sweep state

 “It’s a chaotic situation right now,” Williams said.

 Williams spoke from the Cole County Sheriff’s office, where debris including insulation, roofing shingles and metal pieces lay on the ground outside the front doors.
-Authorities were discouraging people from beginning clean-up efforts until power is safely restored.
-Area hospitals set up command centers in case the need arises.
+Authorities discouraged people from beginning clean-up efforts until power is safely restored.
+Hospitals set up command centers if needed.

-Missouri Public Safety tweeted that there was a possibility of more tornadoes and flash flooding.
+Missouri Public Safety tweeted that more tornadoes and flash flooding were possible.

-Austin Thomson, 25, was in the laundry room of his complex of two-story apartment buildings to do his wash and noticed the wind started picking up.
+Austin Thomson, 25, was in the laundry room of his complex of two-story apartment buildings in Jefferson City and noticed the wind started picking up.
 He saw sheets of rain coming down and a flagpole bend and then slam to the ground.
 The windows broke and he dove behind the washers and dryers.

 After it calmed down, he walked outside to check the damage, and retrieved a stuffed animal for his daughter from his damaged apartment.